javaswapdevelpment/java-document/README.md

 **What makes SaltSwap different from every other “farm”?**

-We're a team of experienced developers who really enjoy the DeFi movement and are willing do dedicate our team to develop this project to the next level.
+We're a team of experienced developers who really enjoy the DeFi movement and are willing do dedicate our time to take this project to the next level.